DevExpress/testcafe/docs/articles/documentation/reference/test-api/clientfunction/with.md

 clientFunction.with(options) → ClientFunction
 ```

 `with` returns a new client function with a different set of options.
-This includes options from the original function and new `options` that overwrite the original.
+This includes options from the original function and new `options` that overwrite them.

 The sample below shows how to overwrite client function options.